 What to make: Spicy corn carbonara

-“Wait,” we hear you saying, “I’ve been buying cucumbers at the grocery store all winter.”
+“Wait,” you say, “I’ve been buying cucumbers at the grocery store all winter.”
 This is true, but you’ll be seeing them everywhere from May through July, and they’ll be way tastier than those waxy, bitter ones you grab from the produce section around Christmastime.
 Cucumbers have a high water content, so bring them as a snack at the beach or pool to stay hydrated.

 What to make: Butter-baked cucumber tostadas